-means the Cederberg Municipality;

-means the official notice boards at the municipal offices and libraries;

-means any other legislation applicable to municipal supply chain management, including -

-- a) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - b) the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); - c) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000); - d) the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); - e) the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000); - f) the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); - g) the Prevention and Combating of Corrupt Activities Act, 2000 (Act No. 12 of 2004); - h) the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003): Municipal Supply Chain Management Regulations; - i) the Preferential Procurement Regulations, 2011 - j) National Treasury, MFMA Circular No. 34, Municipal Finance Management Act No. 56 of 2003, Reporting of awards above R 100 000 - k) National Treasury, MFMA Circular No. 46, Municipal Finance Management Act No. 56 of 2003, Checking the prohibition status of recommended bidders - National Treasury, MFMA Circular No. 50, Municipal Finance Management Act No. 56 of 2003, Preparation of the municipal audit file (Stores & Consumables) - m) National Treasury, MFMA Circular No. 52, Municipal Finance Management Act No. 56 of 2003, Prohibition of restricted practices - National Treasury, MFMA Circular No. 53, Municipal Finance Management Act No. 56 of 2003, Amended guidelines in respect of bids that include functionality as a criterion for evaluation - National Treasury, MFMA Circular No. 56, Municipal Finance Management Act No. 56
+"municipality" means the Cederberg Municipality; "notice boards" means the official notice boards at the municipal offices and libraries; "other applicable legislation" means any other legislation applicable to municipal supply chain management, including a) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); b) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000); c) the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); d) the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000); e) f) the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); the Prevention and Combating of Corrupt Activities Act, 2000 (Act No. 12 of 2004); g) the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003): Municipal Supply Chain Management Regulations; the Preferential Procurement Regulations, 2017 i) National Treasury, MFMA Circular No. 34, Municipal Finance Management Act No. 56 j) of 2003, Reporting of awards above R 100 000 National Treasury, MFMA Circular No. 46, Municipal Finance Management Act No. 56 of 2003, Checking the prohibition status of recommended bidders National Treasury, MFMA Circular No. 50, Municipal Finance Management Act No. 56 of 2003, Preparation of the municipal audit file (Stores & Consumables) National Treasury, MFMA Circular No. 52, Municipal Finance Management Act No. 56 of 2003, Prohibition of restricted practices National Treasury, MFMA Circular No. 53, Municipal Finance Management Act No. 56 of 2003, Amended guidelines in respect of bids that include functionality as a criterion for evaluation "Policy" means the Supply Chain Management Policy of the Cederberg Municipality; "quotation" means a stated price that a supplier expects to receive for the provision of specified services, works or goods; means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply "Regulations" Chain Management Regulations published by Government Notice 868 of 30 May 2005; "SDBIP" means Service Delivery and Budget Implementation Plan; means an employee appointed in terms of Section 56 of the Municipal Systems Act and any "senior manager" manager who reports directly to a Section 56 employee; "single provider"